jgraley/inferno-cpp2v/readme.txt

-doxygen       (automated class documentation) imagemagick   (only for web page generation TODO don't need this now using svg) binutils-gold (installing this makes gcc use the gold linker which speeds up builds)
+doxygen       (automated class documentation) imagemagick   (only for web page generation TODO don't need this now using svg) binutils-gold (installing this makes gcc use the gold linker which speeds up builds) valgrind      (profiling and other handy stuff) kcachegrind   (GUI for profiles)

 You also need to install SystemC (version 2.2.0) and set up a symlink in this directory pointing to the installation.
 See docs/program/systemc_installation_notes.txt for more info.